-As we wave goodbye to 2016, we’ve been fanatical over a number of new fitness trends.
-From new fitness technology to fun new ways to get our fitness kicks, it’s been a great year to get out and get moving!
+As we wave goodbye to 2017, we’ve witnessed the emergence of a number of new fitness trends.
+From new fitness technology, to workplace workouts and new doors opening for fitness professionals, it’s been a great year for those getting started on a new fitness career.

-As we look forward to 2017, the ACSM’s annual survey of health and fitness trends around the world has been released, compiled with the help of over 24,000 health and fitness professionals from six continents.
+As we look forward to 2018, the ACSM’s annual survey of health and fitness trends around the world has been released, continuing to list some of this years’ fitness trends as ones to watch for the year ahead.

 Exercise and Weight Loss

 Exercising to tackle obesity and maintain a healthy weight range has remained a top 20 trend since the survey began.
-Exercise and weight loss go hand in hand when monitored and planned with the help of qualified fitness professionals.
+Exercise and weight loss go hand in hand when monitored and co-ordinated by qualified fitness professionals.
 Seeing as the obesity crisis continues to rage on, encouraging physical activity to target the issue remains crucial for professionals in our field.

 Since the ACSM’s first survey back in 2006, personal training has continued to feature in the top 10.
 We can see why… working with a qualified fitness professional is crucial to understanding your body, your capabilities, and your fitness goals.

-On the flip side, clients are now becoming much savvier before parting with their trust, and their cash.
+On the flip-side, clients are now becoming much more savvy before parting with their trust, and their cash.
 They do their research, ask questions regarding experience, qualifications and often request references.
-So for those considering becoming a personal trainer, professional certification is a must if you want to make it in the world of fitness.
+So for those considering becoming a personal trainer, a professional certification is a must if you want to make it in the world of fitness